mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 5: Screenshot of compiled code using the original file names.{.caption}

-The random 8-character string is gone and notice that this time the build job is pulling more CSS files.
+The random 8-character string is gone and notice that this time the build command is pulling more CSS files.
 Since we configured the input to go three levels deep, the **src/stories** directory was included as part of the input path.

 ## 2. Restructure the project {id=restructure}